akhodakivskiy/VimFx/documentation/tools.md

 - All translations appear in the same order.

-If you modify an existing translation in a file and want to update all other locales to use the new wording:

-- If possible, edit all other locales by hand to save as much translated text as possible.
+If you modify an existing translation in a file and want to update all other locales to use the new wording, add `UPDATE_ALL` at the end of it. `gulp sync-locales` will then use that translation in _all_ locales, replacing what was there before.
+It also removes `UPDATE_ALL` for you.
+However, if possible, edit all other locales by hand to save as much translated text as possible.

-- Otherwise:

-  1. Before modifying existing translations, copy the file in question and add the extension `.old` to the filename.
-For example, copy a `vimfx.properties` file to `vimfx.properties.old`.
-  2. Make your modifications (in for example `vimfx.properties`, leaving `vimfx.properties.old` intact).
-  3. Run `gulp sync-locales`.
-It does the same thing as before, except that if a translation has changed compared to an `.old`-file, the newly changed translation is used in all locales, replacing what was there before.
-  4. Remove the `.old`-file.

 Note that `gulp sync-locales` requires every translation to be in a single line.
 In other words, do not line-wrap translations.
 Also don’t bother adding comments